 Getting Your Cat Back in the Litter Box

-- Take the emotion out of it and focus on finding the exact cause of the problem.
-Put on your thinking cap and figure it out rationally!
+- Take the emotion out of it and focus on finding the real cause.
+Put on your thinking cap and figure it out rationally.

-Keep in mind as you follow the trails, it’s much easier to detect and fix the problems with one rather than multiple cats.
+It’s much easier to detect and fix the problems with one cat.
 The more cats you have, the more dedication and work you have to give.

 Try them and see how your cat responds.
 If one doesn’t work, try another.

 Remember, your choice is to clean up your cat’s pee either in a litter box or elsewhere around your house.

 What Your Cat’s NOT Doing

 You just have to understand what it is.
 Take it from me, my fellow cats never do anything random!

 Keep in mind that each cat is an individual, so an answer that works for one might not work for another.

-What Your Cat Might Be doing
+What Your Cat Might Be Doing

 - Having a potentially serious medical problem (see above)